lukaszkusgithub/Python-dict-iterator/README.md

 ```
 python main.py --path folderName
 ```
-### Change the number with which each frame of the video will be taken
+### Change the number with which each file of the video will be taken
 ```
 python main.py -n Integer
 ```